 interference caused by chlorides can be eliminated by the addition of HgSO4 to

-the sample prior to the addition of other reagents.
+the sample before the addition of other reagents.
 About 0.4g of HgSO4 is

 adequate to complex 40mg Chloride ions